Who Can Help With a Wrongful Dismissal Case?

 Understanding the Rights and Duties of Employers and Employees Within Employment Relations

 The various disputes and lawsuits that may arise from employment relationships are more and more frequent in the world today as long gone are the days of substantial loyalties between employer and employee whereas times have changed since days when a boss would be a dinner guest or a gold watch was given to a thirty (30) year employee.

 Looking For Employment Law Help?

 The Lawyer and Paralegal Office of Libman Law LLP May Be Your Right Choice.

 Employment Law Issues Include:

 Employer or Employee

-Libman Law LLP offers legal help to clients in Toronto, York Region, Newmarket, Durham Region, Stouffville, and Georgina, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.
+Libman Law LLP offers legal help to clients in Toronto, Richmond Hill, Newmarket, Markham, Stouffville, and Aurora, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.